 Hariyali Paneer Masala or green masala paneer is a paneer recipe with a green base.
 It is spicy and flavorful with thick gravy.
-It is a unique recipe often mistaken as a palak paneer because of its look.
+It is a unique recipe often mistaken for a palak paneer because of its look.
 However, it is not the same.
-This recipe most resembles the Hyderabadi paneer recipe, but cooking differs.
+This recipe most resembles the Hyderabadi paneer recipe, but the cooking differs.

 Palak paneer has the same colour as well.
 Therefore, people often confuse both dishes with each other.
 But the ingredients and methods of making both are different.
 However, both dishes are a part of authentic Punjabi cuisine.

 Hariyali Paneer Vs Paneer Hyderabadi

 Paneer Hyderabadi and Paneer Hariyali are very similar.
 In paneer Hyderabadi variation, making the gravy is the same with green chillies.
 Coriander is also added in the end and cooked for a minute.
 However, the whole dry spices are sometimes removed from the pan, and other ingredients are added.

 Fresh cream and whisked curd are also added.
 This variation will require more water than the previous one.
 We will not be adding water at once but in stages.

 The third method to make this is entirely free of spinach and coriander.
 Instead, the green gravy is due to green tomatoes, fenugreek leaves, capsicum, green garlic, and spring onion.

 First, marinate the paneer with lemon juice and spices for 15-20 minutes.
 Simultaneously, boil the tomatoes, cook, and strain.
 Now saute all the remaining ingredients.
 Then blend the tomatoes and then the sauteed ingredients.
 Cook marinated paneer in heated oil.
 After that, add the puree and cook.
 Add salt and remaining spices.
 Mix and cook for 5 minutes, and the dish is ready.